Ansh09-chawla/GPT-Compare/README.md

 1. Right-click on `Server`, left-click on `Register > Server`,

-2. In the 'Register - Server' dialog in pgAdmin4:
+2. General tab:

-    Name: this is `gpt_compare`
+- Name: this is `gpt_compare`

-    Connection tab:
+3. Connection tab:

-    Hostname/address: Paste the IP address you found from the docker inspect output.
+- Hostname/address: Paste the IP address you found from the docker inspect output.

-    Port: this is `5432` for PostgreSQL.
+- Port: this is `5432` for PostgreSQL.

-    Maintenance database: this is `postgres`
+- Maintenance database: this is `postgres`

-    Username: this is `postgres`
+- Username: this is `postgres`

-    Password: this is `password`
+- Password: this is `password`

-    Click 'Save' to establish the connection.
+4. Click 'Save' to establish the connection.